smogelmose/smogelmose/README.md

 I hold a **BSc in Medialogy** from Aalborg University Copenhagen and specialize in immersive technologies, human‑computer interaction, and user‑centered design.
 My background spans both research and creative‑industry projects, covering:

 - Game and film development
+- Biometric sensing
-- Biometric sensing & AI integration
+- ML and AI integration
-- Interaction design & experimental research
+- Interaction design
+- Experimental research
-- Cybersickness mitigation in VR
+- Cybersickness protocols in VR
+- Creative technology
-- Creative technology & digital media production
+- Digital media production

 I currently work part‑time as a **Student Assistant** at the **Creative Technology Lab (AAU CREATE)**, helping students and staff with lab resources and technical equipment.